TangWeb/slidizle/README.md

 	// class applied on the next and previous navigation, or the all slider when disabled disabled 				: 'disabled',

+	// the class applied on container when the slider is at his first slide first 					: 'first',

+	// the class applied on container when the slider is at his last slide last 					: 'last',

 	// the play class applied on the container play 					: 'played',